ramera03/Youtube-Social-Attitudes/README.md

 ***Research Question:*** *To what extent does YouTube usage affect children's racial attitudes?* To answer this question, I will conduct a parent/child dyadic questionnaire regarding children's YouTube usage, their observations of racial regularities, and their favorite YouTubers.

 ## Description of Data:
-Survey data from parent and child questionnaires, largely Likert scale and multiple choice numerical and categorical data.
+Anonymized pilot survey data from parent and child questionnaires, largely Likert scale and multiple choice numerical and categorical data.